WHAT IS THE MERCURY PRIZE?

 HOW MANY CATEGORIES ARE THERE?

 The Prize has no categories, and is open to all genres of music.
-It can only reflect what’s released in a given year – so the genres represented, whether indie, dance, electronica, urban, folk, jazz… tend to vary from year to year
+There are 12 shortlisted ‘Albums of the Year’ and 1 overall winner.
+The genres of music that are represented tend to vary from year to year.

 WHEN DID THE MERCURY PRIZE START?